Thursday 17 July 2014

 Overall ranking: Came 20th out of 123 in the Complete University Guide for 2015.

 History: Originally founded as a School of Medicine and Surgery in 1834 and part of Durham University from 1852.
 Awarded university charter as the University of Newcastle upon-Tyne in 1963.
 Following a rebranding exercise in 2006, the university's official trading name became Newcastle University.

-Address: 45-acre campus in Newcastle city centre.
-There's also a newly-opened medical campus in Malaysia offering medicine and biomedical science degrees and a campus in Singapore offers degrees in naval architecture.
+Address: A 50-acre campus in Newcastle city centre.
+A medical campus in Malaysia offers medicine and biomedical science degrees while a campus in Singapore runs degree courses in naval architecture.

 Who's the boss?
 Professor Chris Brink, vice-chancellor, whose previous career was divided between academic and management positions in South Africa and Australia.

 Prospectus: 0191 208 3333 or request one to be delivered here.

 Easy to get into?
 Mixed bag.
 Newcastle don't make offers on the basis of tariff points, but on exam grades.
 Generally, offers are in the range of ABB to AAA, but can vary according to subject.